 If you plan to visit on a Saturday or Sunday, the best time to arrive is around 3:30pm.
 Though the ships don’t begin their parade out to sea until approximately 4:30pm, to get an outdoor table next to the water, a 3:30pm arrival is important.
 An early arrival will increase your chances to snag a good outdoor (and maybe shaded) table.

-Once the ships begin their procession through the channel and out to sea, people will move to the fence to take the best photos.
+Once the ships begin their procession through the channel and out to sea, people will quickly move to the fence to take the best photos.
 Do the same.

 A smaller and quieter restaurant/seafood market, Seafood Atlantic gives you the same views as Grills and Fishlips but with fewer people and fabulous fresh fish.
 I always buy fresh fish or seafood at the little market.
 They’ll pack it in ice for your drive home.